Return to top

 🥘 Ingredients

-2. Pumpkin Puree: Just a couple of tablespoons adds a bit of creaminess and sweetness to these quesadillas.
-Make sure you’re getting 100% pumpkin puree and not pumpkin pie filling!
+Pumpkin Puree: To make 4 of them, I used just a couple of tablespoons of pumpkin puree for the base sauce of these quesadillas.
+Make sure you’re using 100% pumpkin puree and not pumpkin pie filling.

-3. Cheese!
-Because what are quesadillas without cheese 🙂 We used Monterey Jack but you could use a Mexican shredded cheese blend or even just pure cheddar cheese would work great.
+Cheese: Because what are quesadillas without cheese 🙂.
+I used Monterey Jack, but Mexican shredded cheese blend, or even just pure cheddar cheese, would work great for a delicious stringy pull.

 📖 Variations